 Rats’ nails (technically claws) usually wear down naturally, but may remain rather sharp which is unpleasant when they walk on you!
 Clipping nails is possible but you have to be very careful when cutting, using small nail clippers, ensuring you don’t cut into the ‘quick’ and only trim the nail.
 It’s best done by two people – one to hold the rat and one to clip.

-When this has been done to Ronnie and Derek, they object by squeaking and screeching – not because they’re in pain, but just because they don’t like being held very still.
+When this was done to Ronnie and Derek, they objected by squeaking and screeching – not because they’re in pain, but just because they don’t like being held very still.

 Some small pieces of concrete and a brick have been added to their cage, in places where they walk the most, to help wear down their nails (see images below – click to enlarge).
 Using something like sandpaper as a floor covering for this is not suitable as the rats could graze their feet and get infections.